Make homemade Cream Style Corn with frozen, fresh or canned corn kernels and have it on the table in less than 30-minutes!

 How to make cream style corn

-Tips for making sweet cream style corn
+Tips for making sweet homemade cream style corn

 Make sure the cream is room temperature first

-The best way to shuck fresh corn is to cut a flat end on the corn cob, stand it up, then slide a super sharp knife down and around the cob.
+If you’re using fresh corn on the cob, the best way to shuck fresh corn is to cut a flat end on the corn cob, stand it up, then slide a super sharp knife down and around the cob.

 Storage